spMohanty/crowdai-criteo-ad-placement-challenge-starter-kit/README.md

 As the Test set is large, and the computation of the score takes a considerable amount of time, we have also provided smaller versions of the train and test sets for the participants to verify the grading pipeline.
 The files can be downloaded in the [datasets section](https://www.crowdai.org/challenges/nips-17-workshop-criteo-ad-placement-challenge/dataset_files) of the challenge page.
 And when submitting a solution, it can be submitted by passing the `small_test=True` parameter to `challenge.submit` function, as done in the [provided sample scripts](submit_random_predictions.py).
 These scores from these submissions (with `small_test=True`) will not be reflected on the leaderboard.

+If you wish to make a submission against the full test set, then you will have to submit with `small_test=False`, as described here : https://github.com/crowdAI/crowdai-criteo-ad-placement-challenge-starter-kit/blob/master/submit_random_predictions.py#L19

 # Contact:
 * Technical issues : [https://gitter.im/crowdAI/NIPS17-Criteo-Ad-Placement-Challenge](https://gitter.im/crowdAI/NIPS17-Criteo-Ad-Placement-Challenge)